ppkantorski/Mod-Alchemist/README.md

 The `package.ini` file contains the following configurations:

 - `[*Toggle exeFS Patches]`: Toggles exeFS patches by selection.
+- `[*Delete exeFS Patches]`: Deletes selected exeFS patches.
 - `[*Toggle Content Mods]`: Toggles content modifications by selection.
-    -  Mods are sorted accordingly within `/switch/.packages/Mod Master/<GAME>/<MOD>/<ID>/...`
+- `[*Delete Content Mods]`: Deletes selected content modifications.
+- `[*Search Pattern]`: Configure search patterns for mod groups.
-- `[Enable 21:9 Mods]`: Enables 21:9 aspect ratio modifications.
+- `[Enable All]`: Enables all mods based on search patterns.
-- `[Disable 21:9 Mods]`: Disables 21:9 aspect ratio modifications.
+- `[Disable All]`: Disables all mods based on search patterns.
+- `[*pchtxt -> ips]`: Converts pchtxt files to IPS patches.
+- `[*pchtxt -> cheat]`: Converts pchtxt files to cheat codes.

 Each configuration has a set of commands that perform the corresponding actions.
-The commands include moving, deleting, creating directories, and copying files to specific locations on your device.
+The commands include moving, deleting, creating directories, copying files, and converting files to specific formats.

 ## Obtaining Mods